paritytrading/parity/parity-system/README.md

 Parity Trading System
 =====================

-Parity Trading System is a server application that implements a trading system.
+Parity Trading System is a server application for running a trading venue.

 Download